OrchardCMS/OrchardCore/src/docs/getting-started/test-drive-orchard-core.md

 Go to [Try Orchard Core](https://try.orchardcore.net/) and create a demo site with two clicks.
 We recommend starting with the Agency recipe (the first one) that showcases a simple company/portfolio website, or the Blog recipe (the second one) for a simple blog.

 !!! warning
     Try Orchard Core is really only for trying out Orchard Core.
-Your site will be automatically deleted within a week.
+Your site will be automatically deleted the next Sunday.

 !!! info
     Try Orchard Core, just as everything related to Orchard Core, is open source, and you can find its source [here](https://github.com/OrchardCMS/TryOrchardCore).